 David Perry, Ph.D.

-I became the inaugural director of the Vann Center for Ethics on July 1, 2009.
-My responsibilities include teaching ethics courses (e.g., Ethics and Warfare, Business Ethics and Consumer Responsibility, Ethics in Professional Life, and The Moral Status of Humans and Other Animals), organizing extracurricular campus discussions (Ethics Forums) on contemporary ethical issues, and leading interdisciplinary workshops for faculty and staff on integrating ethical concerns across the college.
+I became the inaugural director of the Vann Center for Ethics and professor of applied ethics on July 1, 2009.
+My responsibilities include teaching ethics courses (e.g., Ethics and Warfare, Ethics in Professional Life, Business Ethics, and The Moral Status of Humans and Other Animals), organizing extracurricular campus discussions (Ethics Forums) on contemporary ethical issues, and leading interdisciplinary workshops for faculty and staff on integrating ethical concerns across the college.

-I am the author of a 2009 book entitled Partly Cloudy: Ethics in War, Espionage, Covert Action, and Interrogation, and more than 40 articles on a broad range of ethical issues.
+I am the author of a 2009 book entitled Partly Cloudy: Ethics in War, Espionage, Covert Action, and Interrogation, and more than 50 articles on a broad range of ethical issues.
 I earned a B.A. in religion magna cum laude from Pacific Lutheran University, and A.M.Div. and Ph.D. degrees from the University of Chicago Divinity School.
-View my detailed CV.
+View my detailed CV (PDF).

 Program Assistant/Administrative Assistant